kartFr/Auto-Animation-Reuploader/README.md

 very bare bones pray when you use it also some animations just fail to upload idk why

+can upload 500+ animations in around 15 minutes

 made by [kartFr](https://www.youtube.com/channel/UCj0gxlFS3Av3Fweou2BhEdw)

 # How to open folder in terminal